How to prepare for power outages

 **Your contact information is for SVEC use only, we do not share your private information outside cooperative use**

-The free SVEC app for iPhone and Android provides an easy way to report a power outage and access the outage map.
+Contact your local office, call the 24/7 outage line, report through this website or use the free SVEC app for iPhone and Android.
+The SVEC app provides an easy, quick way to report a power outage and also access the outage map.

 Weather radios provide critical information